FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Revenue LTV = Average Revenue per Account / Net Revenue Churn Rate

 This version uses net revenue churn instead of customer churn.
-If you have expansion revenue (upgrades, add-ons), net revenue churn might be lower — even negative.
-That means your LTV goes up because existing customers are spending more over time.
+If you have expansion revenue (upgrades, add-ons), net revenue churn might be lower, even negative.
+That means lifetime value goes up because existing customers are spending more over time.

 This is useful once you have tiered pricing and real upgrade behavior.
-For most early-stage founders, the basic customer LTV is enough.
+For most early-stage founders, the basic customer lifetime value is enough.

 Cohort-Based LTV

-Instead of a single formula, cohort-based LTV tracks actual revenue from each signup month over time.
+Instead of a single formula, cohort-based lifetime value tracks actual revenue from each signup month over time.
 January’s cohort of 20 customers generated €X in month 1, €Y in month 2, and so on.

-NoNoiseMetrics calculates cohort-based LTV automatically from your Stripe data, so you don’t need to build spreadsheets for this.
+NoNoiseMetrics calculates cohort-based customer lifetime value automatically from your Stripe data, so you don’t need to build spreadsheets for this.

-Once you have LTV, the next question is: how does it compare to what you spend acquiring customers?
+Once you have a lifetime value figure, the next question is: how does it compare to what you spend acquiring customers?

 LTV:CAC Ratio = LTV / CAC